internet5/ScannerBinder/README.md

 # ScannerBinder
-Using javascript to bind scanner
+Using javascript to bind scanner, support QR Code
-Support QR Code